omarhmitoch/omarhmitoch/README.md

-- 👋 Hey there , I’m Omar
+- 👋 Hey there , I’m Omar, a frontend developer at Lightfunnels.
 - 📫 reach me in : omar.hmitouch@edu.uca.ma
 - [Check out some of my work](https://omarhm.webflow.io)